FreedomBen/breakout71/Readme.md

 ## Easy perk ideas

+- b71 tooltip stays stuck
+- allow dropping balls that are about to miss.
 - square coins : coins loose all horizontal momentum when hitting something.
 - ball turns following puck motion
 - "+1  coin for each ball within a small radius of the broken brick" ?